-- 1. Students must have submitted a complete application to Nursing and Allied Health Department and NFC Office of Admissions. - 2.
+- 1. Students must have submitted a complete application to Nursing and Allied Health Department and NFC Office of Admissions.
+Complete Nursing and Allied Department Applications must contain all items explained here.
+Incomplete applications will not be reviewed or accepted. - 2.
 Students must have good moral character as evidenced by previous course records at NFC and background investigation. - 3.
-Writing skills presented in essay included in the application packet (minimum grade 32 out of 40, see rubric in application packet) - 4.
-Interview skills presented in video interview (minimum grade of 26 of 40, see rubric in application packet).
-The Career and Workforce Education Specialist is available to assist applicants who may need assistance with this process. - 5.
-Minimum basic skills level of 11.0 or College degree from accredited institution. - 6.
-Minimum HESI composite score of 50 - 7.
-Students meeting the above criteria are selected based on ranking using the average of their highest HESI Math score and Science Composite score. - 8.
-For students who are equally ranked, those with college degrees, in-district residence, or NFC program completers are given priority acceptance.
+Minimum basic skills level of 11.0 or College degree from accredited institution. - 4.
+Minimum HESI composite score of 55. - 5.
+Students meeting the above criteria are selected based on ranking using the average of their highest HESI Math score and Science Composite score.
+For students who are equally ranked, priority acceptance will be given first to students applying within NFC's six-county service district, then to those with college degrees, and finally to NFC program completers. - 6.
+Mandatory attendance at an orientation session.
+Dates and times will be made available to all selected applicants.